michellehoda/rivulet-next/README.md

 1. Open a fresh CODAP document.
 2. Drag your chosen plugin link onto the CODAP screen.
-3. Follow the tabs in the plugin to set up and run the investigation.
+3. Follow the tabs in the plugin to set up and fetch data for a science investigation.

 ## Project notes